nichoth/mutable-app-demo/README.md

 **virtual dom**

-I like preact because it is interoperable with react, which means you have a large ecosystem of ready made components available.
-Also the api is familiar to many other people who have experience with react.
+Preact is much smaller, but interoperable with react, which means you have a large ecosystem of ready made components available.
+Also the api is familiar to people who have experience with react.
 But any virtual dom will work with this structure.

 **css**

-This has sass because it works and it's what I know.
-Other css processes are good too.
-I like this because it has a minimum of configuration and build setup, and is a kind of traditional css pattern that should be familiar to everyone.
+This uses node-sass because it has a minimum of configuration and build setup, and is a kind of traditional css pattern that should be familiar to everyone.

 ## some design choices